capsule-corp-ternoa/ternoa-wallet/wallet-connect-integration/TUTORIAL.md

       .split(":")[2];
     setSession(_session);
     setAddress(_pubKey);
-    console.log("connected _session", _session);
-    console.log("connected _pubKey", _pubKey);
   });

   ...
 ```

-Now we're all set for initializing Wallet Connect, and connecting if a previous session existed.
-Next step will be to connect, disconnect and sign a message.
+Now we're all set for Wallet Connect initialization.
+The next step will be to connect, disconnect and sign a message.

 Connection
 ```